The Hardcore Holidayoff

 She raises a brow, her head tilting back.
 “Well, you really seem to know your way around.
 Could it be you’ve heard of us?”

 She smiles back, her attempt at appearing flattered washed out by her immediate sense of victory that she’s been recognized.
 “Why, I didn’t know I had a fan with me in here!
 I don’t imagine there are many pictures in the editions these days.
 How ever could you have known it was me?” she asks, a shocked-stupid Test Minion looking over to the mysterious minion on the television, and both sharing a unified moment of insult.
-Is she really trying to pick up a dude during a situation like this?
+Is she really trying to pick up a dude during their contest?!

 Bloise smiles awkwardly.
 “W-well, your immediate concern of an innocent’s well-being is something I had read in volume number five if I’m not mistaken.
-You were quite ready to lend a hand to-“
+You seemed especially ready to lend a hand to-“

 The traveling wizard gains a wry, insulted grin just before he suppresses it back into a genteel smile.
-“Whatever could you mean, miss?” he asks, stepping back to accommodate her predatory lean.
+“Whatever could you mean, miss?
+I hope you don’t mean to imply something unprofessional,” he says, stepping back to accommodate her predatory lean.

 “That’s going to be ma’am to you,” she orders, her body locking him against one of the shelves.